A Sala Llena

 The heroines change, if not the place but their roles, while they live at the house-limbo.
 Condemned to the humiliating role of being object of someone else’s concern, Martha retakes the initiative of her own death and returns to her own subjectivity.
 Ingrid, who carries the narrative drive, turns out to be the companion of the dying friend.
 A visual quote from Ingmar Bergman’s Persona comes up: we see only half of the laid down protagonists, as if they were one person, but inevitably divided.

 The film, just like any other by Almodóvar, is submitted to women.
 However, two male appearances, not only significant from the subject’s point of view, stand out among the scarce and even cold narrative (Isn’t the snow there for a reason?).
 John Turturro portrays the intellectual lecturer who condemns the world at its fullest and preaches on about the impending apocalypse.
-On the other hand, Alessandro Nivola portrays a coach who was lover to both Martha and Ingrid.
+He was a lover to both Martha and Ingrid.
 The filmmaker’s usual resources are turned upside down: women go through cruel experiences; men comfort their pain.

 Stylistically, The Room Next Door is a sober film, serene even, almost minimalistic, except for the known, momentary and alarming score by Alberto Iglesias.
 Prior Almodóvar titles offered an inclination towards bright colors, at moments scandalous, but always appropriate.
 Here the most expressive image is the red door, usually left ajar.
 On the day Martha decides to take the lethal pill, the door closes.